2ptr/i_hate_AMSI/README.md

 Even though I hate MDE, showing off how easy it is to bypass AMSI can only help make it better.
 Right now it is the only protection for a significant amount of home users and smaller enterprises which is bad.

+These really are just for fun with staying in-memory.
+I can't really recommend you use these on an engagement.

 ## bypass methods

 I will unprivate soon :)